 Princeton Battlefield State Park

 This spot has plenty of special features for the kiddos to explore, like the Princeton Battlefield, the Clarke House Museum, Offspring, Mercer Oak and the Ionic Colonnade.
-The Clarke House is closed for the season, please call for more information.

 500 Mercer Rd., Princeton; 609-737-0623